brankovicnatalija01/hotel-reservation-app/README.md

 # 🌲 Pine Mountain Lodge - Hotel Reservation System

 A full-stack luxury hotel management and reservation platform designed for mountain retreats.
-This project features a robust **Spring Boot** backend and a dynamic **React** frontend, providing a seamless experience for both guests and administrators.
+This project features a **Spring Boot** backend and a dynamic **React** frontend, providing a seamless experience for both guests and administrators.

 ---